UN chief calls for end to 'cycle of death, destruction' in Ukraine | www.lokmattimes.com

 UN chief calls for end to 'cycle of death, destruction' in Ukraine

-United Nations, May 6 UN Secretary-General Antonio Guterres has called to end the "cycle of death and destruction" ...
+UN Secretary-General Antonio Guterres on Thursday called for an end to the "cycle of death and destruction" in Ukraine.

-United Nations, May 6 UN Secretary-General Antonio Guterres has called to end the "cycle of death and destruction" in Ukraine.
+UN Secretary-General Antonio Guterres on Thursday called for an end to the "cycle of death and destruction" in Ukraine.

-As he briefed the UN Security Council on his shuttle diplomacy last week in Russia and Ukraine, Guterres said that he "did not mince words" when he spoke with the presidents of Russia and Ukraine about ending the conflict, Xinhua news agency reported.
+As he briefed the UN Security Council on his shuttle diplomacy last week in Russia and Ukraine, Guterres said that he "did not mince words" when he spoke with the presidents of Russia and Ukraine about ending the conflict.

 The conflict must "end for the sake of the people of Ukraine, Russia, and the entire world...the cycle of death, destruction, dislocation and disruption must stop," the secretary-general said at a Security Council meeting on the situation in Ukraine.

-"In my meeting with (Russian) President Putin, I therefore stressed the imperative of enabling humanitarian access and evacuations from besieged areas, including first and foremost, Mariupol," said Guterres, appealing strongly for a safe and effective humanitarian corridor for civil to reach safety from the Azovstal plant, where hundreds have been living underground for weeks.
+"In my meeting with (Russian) President Putin, I, therefore, stressed the imperative of enabling humanitarian access and evacuations from besieged areas, including first and foremost, Mariupol," said Guterres, appealing strongly for a safe and effective humanitarian corridor for civilians to reach safety from the Azovstal plant, where hundreds have been living underground for weeks.

-"We must continue to do all we can to get people out of these hellscapes," said the UN chief.

 "It began on April 29 and has required enormous coordination and advocacy with the Russian Federation and Ukrainian authorities," he said.
 "So far, two safe passage convoys have been successfully completed."